Optimal multiple change-point detection for high-dimensional data: Discussion

 where $\widetilde{\bC}_{l,r}(Y)$ and $\widetilde{\bC}'_{l,r}(Y)$ are independent.
 If there is one change-point at position $l$ and no other change-points in $(l-r,l+r)$, then these statistics are identically distributed and we consider $\widetilde{\Psi}_{l,r}^{''\mathrm{(d)}} = \langle \widetilde{\bC}_{l,r}(Y), \widetilde{\bC}_{l,r}'(Y)\rangle$ whose expectation is null when there are no change-points in the segment.
 As a consequence, $\widetilde{\Psi}_{l,r}^{''\mathrm{(d)}}$ does not require the knowledge of $\sigma$; only an upper bound of $\sigma$ is required to calibrate the corresponding test.
 Such a $U$-statistics has already been introduced in~\cite{wang2019inference} and analyzed in an asymptotic setting.
 Unfortunately, since we can only consider even $r$, this precludes us to detecting change-points that are very close together with $r_k=1$.

-In the general case, where there is spatial covariance in the noise, that is $\mathrm{var}(\epsilon_i)=\Sigma$ for an unknown but general $\Sigma$, we can still use the same $U$-statistic described in the previous paragraph for the dense case.
+In the general case where there is spatial covariance in the noise, that is $\mathrm{var}(\epsilon_t)=\Sigma$ for an unknown but general $\Sigma$, we can still use the same $U$-statistic described in the previous paragraph for the dense case.
 For the sparse case, one could use the supremum norm of the CUSUM statistics as in Jirak~\cite{jirak2015uniform} and Yu and Chen~\cite{yu2017finite}.
-To calibrate those tests, we need to estimate both the Frobenius and the operator norm of $\Sigma$, which is doable as soon as there are not too many change-points.
+To calibrate those tests, we need to estimate both the Frobenius and the operator norm of $\Sigma$, which seems to be doable as soon as there are not too many change-points.
+If the spatial covariance matrix $\mathrm{var}(\epsilon_t)$ is unknown and even allowed to change with time, we suspect that the problem becomes intrinsically more involved.